 Privacy is a notoriously slippery topic.
 Even the word "privacy" has eluded universally accepted definition.
 Yet information privacy (aka data protection) law is really pretty straightforward, even if the implications of these laws are counter-intuitive for some.
 A degree of ignorance of privacy law has led to some infamous missteps.
-Here I'm going to review data privacy, check the pivotal difference between privacy and secrecy, and look at how some of the big Internet brands continue to misunderstand privacy technicalities, at their peril.
+Here I'm going to review data privacy, check the pivotal difference between privacy and secrecy, and look at how some of the big Internet brands misunderstand privacy at their peril.

 There can be endless arguments about the meaning of privacy.
 Not only is it intensely personal, it also ranges across philosophy, human rights, civil liberties and politics.

-Sometimes people try to analyse privacy rights through the legal frameworks of copyright or even data ownership, but these are not fruitful approaches.
-Copyright of course is a thorny issue; intellectual property rights are controversial in cyberspace and they seem to only complicate privacy.
+Some try to analyse privacy rights through the legal frameworks of copyright or even data ownership, but these are not fruitful approaches.
+Copyright of course is a thorny issue; intellectual property rights are controversial in cyberspace, and seem only to complicate privacy.
 As for "ownership", well philosophers are still working out what they can even mean for data.
 In practice, far too much personal data is now collected behind our backs, via algorithms few are aware of, for "ownership" to operate.
 Big Data outfits may claim ownership of the fruits of their proprietary processes.
 So we need a privacy frame that affords individual reasonable rights regardless of who "owns" the data in question.

-Australia's Privacy Act, like most such information privacy and data protection law worldwide, neatly side steps the moral and philosophical minefields.
+Most data protection and privacy law worldwide neatly side steps the moral and philosophical minefields.

-Paradoxically but helpfully, the contested words "private" and "public" don't even figure in Australia's Privacy Act.
-Instead the focus is on Personal Information -- namely any information or opinion about an individual where their identity is "apparent or can reasonably be ascertained" -- and how it is handled.
-Note that the definition captures a lot more than personal details expressly provided by forms and questionnaires; it includes any data at all associated with an individual.
+Paradoxically but helpfully, the contested words "private" and "public" don't even figure in statues like Australia's Privacy Act.
+Instead the focus is on Personal Information - namely any information or opinion about an individual where their identity is "apparent or can reasonably be ascertained" - and how it is handled.
+Note that the definition captures a lot more than personal details expressly provided by forms and questionnaires; it includes any data at all that may reasonably associated with an individual.